6 steps to develop lagging body parts

 Developing lagging body parts goes way deeper than calories and training frequency.
 It comes down to how you execute each and every exercise.
 Training becomes so much more rewarding when you pay attention to your muscles and their function rather than simply shifting load.

-To learn more of our top training tips, pick up a copy of our popular 8 Week Physique
+To learn more muscle building techniques, pick up a copy of the popular 8 Week Physique